oxen-io/lokinet/readme.md

 ### Linux <span id="linux-install" />

-You do not have to build from source if you are on debian or ubuntu as we have apt repositories with pre-built lokinet packages on `deb.oxen.io`.
+You do not have to build from source if you are on debian or ubuntu as we have apt repositories with pre-built lokinet packages on `deb.oxen.io` or `rpm.oxen.io`.

-You can install these using:
+You can install debian packages using:

     $ sudo curl -so /etc/apt/trusted.gpg.d/oxen.gpg https://deb.oxen.io/pub.gpg
     $ echo "deb https://deb.oxen.io $(lsb_release -sc) main" | sudo tee /etc/apt/sources.list.d/oxen.list